Collective light-matter interaction in plasmonic waveguide quantum electrodynamics: Model, mathematics and methods

-\emph{Model}- To model the interaction between the surface-plasmon field and the TDS, we consider a metallic layer\footnote{Here, we consider a gold layer; however, we predict that our framework remains valid for metallic two-dimensional material such as graphene~\cite{JALALIMOLA2019220}, double-layer schemes~\cite{PhysRevB.98.235430} supporting surface-plasmon field.} located at $z<0$, and an ensemble of $N$ quantum emitters~(QEs) placed in its vicinity~\cite{doi:10.1126/science.aah3752,doi:10.1126/science.aah3778,PhysRevX.8.041054}, forming a plasmonic WQED, as illustrated in Fig.~\ref{fig:Geometry_Waveguide}.
-We assume the metallic layer is non-magnetic~($\mu_\text{m}(\bm{r}',\omega)=1$), whose electric permittivity $\varepsilon_\text{m}(\bm{r}',\tilde{\omega})$ is described by the Drude model~\cite{PhysRevB.95.115444}.
-We further assume that the QEs are identical two-level systems, each with excited~($\ket{e}$) and ground states~ ($\ket{g}$), transition frequency $\omega_\text{eg}$, and a dipole moment $\bm{p}$, which is located at position $\bm{r}_l$.
+To model the interaction between the surface-plasmon field and the TDS, we consider a metallic layer\footnote{Here, we consider a gold layer; however, we predict that our framework remains valid for metallic two-dimensional material such as graphene~\cite{JALALIMOLA2019220}, double-layer schemes~\cite{PhysRevB.98.235430} supporting surface-plasmon field.} located at $z<0$, and an ensemble of $N$ quantum emitters~(QEs) placed in its vicinity~\cite{doi:10.1126/science.aah3752,doi:10.1126/science.aah3778,PhysRevX.8.041054}, forming a plasmonic WQED, as illustrated in Fig.~\ref{fig:Geometry_Waveguide}.
+We assume the metallic layer is non-magnetic~($\mu_\text{m}(\bm{r}',\omega)=1$), whose electric permittivity $\varepsilon_\text{m}(\bm{r}',\tilde{\omega})$ is described by the Drude model~(see Eq.~\eqref{Eq:Drude} of the appendix \ref{Sec:General_SPP} and also Ref.~\cite{PhysRevB.95.115444}).
+We further assume that the QEs are identical two-level systems, each with excited~($\ket{e}$) and ground states~ ($\ket{g}$), transition frequency $\omega_\text{eg}$, and a dipole moment $\bm{p}$, which is located at position $\bm{r}_i$.
 To realize the TDS, we assume that the QEs are placed at equal spacing $d$, at the same height $z$ above the interaction interface, and arranged in a two-dimensional subwavelength lattice satisfying $Nd\ll\lambda_\text{eg}$~\cite{masson2022universality,PhysRevResearch.4.023207}.

+In this apparatus (see the two-dimensional $z$-$r$ cut in Fig.~\ref{fig:Geometry_Waveguide}), the metallic layer supports a surface-plasmon field with excitation frequency $\tilde{\omega}_\text{spp}$ and group velocity $v_\text{g}$, whereas QEs evolve as the TDS.
+Hence, collective-light-collective-matter interaction can be realized in our proposed WQED setup.
+We assume that the QEs are already prepared in the TDS